nikouu/TinyWordle/README.md

 | 17.1.1       | 6.0.203      | 62,120 KB     | 1,047 KB     |
 | 17.2.0       | 6.0.300      | 62,120 KB     | 1,047 KB     |

 🤔 So what this seems to mean is even with the same `<TargetFramework>net6.0</TargetFramework>` in the `.csproj` file, the binary output will depend on your .NET **minor version** and **MSBuild version**!
-I guess it sounds obvious in retrospect, but it never occured to me as I never really cared about the exact output bytes.
+I guess it sounds obvious in retrospect, but it never occurred to me as I never really cared about the exact output bytes.

-Another point is is that attempt 15 size never strayed from 1,047 KB and that number sure isn't 1,011 KB 😭.
+Another point is that attempt 15 size never strayed from 1,047 KB and that number sure isn't 1,011 KB 😭.
 I assume the tiniest version didn't move because of the version of the C++ tools I had installed?
 Looking on my main machine after installing VS 17.2 and installing .NET 7.0.100 Preview 4:

 | Build Engine            | .NET Version               | 00 Size   | 15 Size  |
 | ----------------------- | -------------------------- | --------- | -------- |